uwcartlab/20_g575_Covid-19/README.md

 Lastly, Maria wants to keep herself updated on the latest situation in China and the US.
 Chpt.4 presents a map showing the current confirmed cases of COVID-19 in China and the US at the state/province level with proportional symbols.
 Resymbolize the scale ratio by date when necessary.
 Every single proportional symbol is clickable to retrieve the detailed information (e.g., death cases, recovered cases).
 Pan/Zoom are restricted to two levels to avoid collision of map symbols.
 Maria can retrieve the cases of COVID-19 in different places to achieve her goal of predicting when COVID-19 will impact her family.

+Maria is equipped with a MacBook Pro to display this website.

 #### **Requirements Document**